Wildlife Removal

 Rabies Control

-Rabies is a viral infection of the central nervous system.
-It is almost always a fatal disease once contracted.
-The rabies virus is found in the saliva of infected animals.
-It is transmitted by bites, scratches or through mucous membrane contact with the saliva of an infected animal.
+Rabies is a severe viral infection impacting the central nervous system, which is typically fatal once contracted.
+The virus is found in the saliva of infected animals and can be transmitted through bites, scratches, or contact with the saliva on a mucous membrane.

-Any animal exhibiting atypical or unusual behavior should be treated cautiously.
+Any animal displaying abnormal or unusual behavior should be approached with caution.
+This includes:

-If you come in contact with any animal you believe to be rabid, you should do the following:
+If you come into contact with an animal suspected of being rabid, you should:

-Completely wash the exposed area with soap and running water.
+- Thoroughly clean the affected area with soap and running water

 MORE INFO: AlabamaPublicHealth.gov